Orpington: Retail and commerce

 The High Street and adjacent Walnuts Shopping Centre contain a variety of high-street shops, pubs and restaurants.
 A large Tesco supermarket opened in 2009 on the site of a former multi-storey car park.
 There is also a general market three days a week in front of Orpington College.
 In 2017 a restricted parking zone was introduced on Orpington High Street, which enabled the council to wipe away road markings indicating parking restrictions.
 By combining the lack of markings with CCTV monitoring, the council has been able to reduce the amount of street clutter and improve the quality of the High Street environment.

 Much of the town's retailers reside at the Nugent Shopping Park.
 This retail park is located to the north of the high street, in the St Mary Cray area.
 The vicinity of the park also hosts several 'big box' retail outlets.
-Following the relocation of Marks & Spencer from their town-centre store to the Nugent Shopping Park, their previous site was taken over by Sainsbury's, who moved from their site nearby in the Walnuts.

 Sport and leisure

 The Walnuts Leisure Centre, just east of the High Street, has a six-lane, 33.3-metre indoor swimming pool, squash courts and a gym with sauna and steam room, as well as a sports hall used for activities such as badminton, basketball, trampolining and fitness classes.
 The sports hall is also used for Women's Artistic Gymnastics, and the leisure centre has been the main training venue for Orpington Gymnastic Club since the opening of the centre.

-The Walnuts has been home to the Orpington Ojays swimming club for nearly 40 years.
-The club caters for those learning to swim right through to elite swimmers who wish to swim competitively at the county and national levels.

 There are also other leisure centres such as one situated at Harris Academy Orpington, which has a floodlit, synthetic pitch for hockey and football, three outdoor tennis courts, two netball courts, four outdoor cricket nets and a sports hall with gymnasium/fitness suite and dance studio.
-Another is Pure Gym, a members-only health club on Sandy Lane which was previously LA Fitness but changed causing controversy in late 2015.
-Other exercise facilities include bodybuilding gym Ripped Muscle And Fitness located on Orpington high street, Keddles Gym, Jack Watson's martial arts club, and Anytime fitness which can be found on Orpington high street.
+Another is Banaatyne Health Club, a members-only health club on Sandy Lane which was previously LA Fitness but changed causing controversy in late 2015.
+Other exercise facilities include bodybuilding gym Ripped Muscle And Fitness located on Orpington high street, previously Keddles Gym (now based in Dartford), and Anytime fitness which can be found on Orpington high street.